matthewdenaburg1/veracross_api_v3/README.md

 # Veracross API Python Library

-Provides an easy way to pull information from the Veracross' v3 API in Python.
+Provides an easy way to pull information from the Veracross's v3 API in Python.

 Rate limiting and pagination will be handled automatically.